 Beatrice graduated from Institute for Housing and Urban Development Studies (IHS) last year, after studying the Urban Environment, Sustainability and Climate Change specialisation track of the MSc Urban Management and Development.
-After graduation, she went back to her hometown, Nairobi, where she currently works as an Urban Resilience Researcher at the Center for Frugal Innovation in Africa (CFIA).
+After graduation, she went back to her hometown, Nairobi, where she currently works as an Urban Resilience Researcher at Nuvoni Research (partner of the International Center for Frugal Innovation (ICFI).

 Finding a new career path: urban resilience